 Coursework for the degree is the same for either route to certification and includes clinically embedded assignments to connect theory and practice in the classroom through professional experiences.
-Students take classes at an ASU campus one or two nights per week (ASU Sync) or in a fully online modality (ASU Online.
+Students take classes in a fully online modality (ASU Online).

 Master's students take six credits of professional experience, at minimum, throughout the program.
 To meet certification requirements, students must successfully complete either one semester of student teaching (traditional route) or two semesters of apprentice teaching (alternative teaching route).
 The additional professional experiences beyond the certification requirement can be through internships, apprentice teaching, or an additional student teaching/residency experience.